jaspervanderheide/Dutch-Travel-Advices/README.md

 ### Georgia
 * Borders are incorrect.

+### Germany
+* (28/10/2020-now) The city of Aachen has orange travel advice, but is not in the list of cities.

 ### India
 * The region Aksai Chin shows up in the maps of both Pakistan, China and India.
 Because it is de facto governed by China, the travel advice on the China page is chosen.
 This no endorsement.
 * Jammu and Kashmir overlap with Pakistan